 As a college student at Northern Arizona University in Flagstaff, I would cut class on cold snowy mornings, make pancakes and coffee, and settle in to watch whichever Star Wars movie was tempting me that day.
 It was a ritual.
 I mean, really, what other really bad ass movie do you get a woman as a heroine, nature, metaphysics, and the importance of self reliance and teamwork all wrapped into one?
 Star Wars was my yoga.
-It got me through life phases when I was feeling lost, helping me find myself again.
-It wasn't a crutch but a learning curve.

 Lesson 1: A successful life does not just happen.

 Luke Skywalker had it really rough growing up.
 At birth he is separated from his sister and parents because of the threat of his Dad killing him.
 Then he has to grow up on a dusty planet that inspires none of his creativity and leaves him a bumbling complaining mess.
-Finally, fate steps in when he runs into Obi-Wan.
-Luke gets his Light Saber and then pretty much crushes the Empire by hitting a target about 2 meters wide, exploding the Death Star, all while Darth Vadar is tailing Luke's X-Wing.
+Finally, Fate steps in when he runs into Obi-Wan.
+Luke gets his Light Saber and then pretty much crushes the Empire by hitting a target about 2 meters wide, exploding the Death Star, all the while as Darth Vadar is tailing Luke's X-Wing.
 Talk about exploding into egoism!
 Thankfully, Yoda comes in and does his best to manage that attitude.
 He teaches Luke that living your true life's work is a process.
 Yoda is a pillar of awareness, grounding, amusement, and connection to self, the universe, and all nature's creatures.
 Annoyingly, Luke presses on with his shenanigans until he finally beats his Dad in a mano a mano duel.
 It's not until then that you see the shift in Luke.
 He is mindful, present, and finally not living off of his ego's need for adventure.
-You gotta press on in life, fight with what your integrity knows to be true.
-Do not give up even can only see one step at a time.
+You gotta press on in life, fighting with what your integrity knows to be true.
+Do not give up even if you can only see one step at a time.
 A person's life work is adapted from the training plan in each day and the outcome through the tally of each individual best effort.

 Lesson 2: A strong woman handles her life on her own terms.